Draft agreements have been published which, if ratified, should allow for a continued free flow...

 An order for disclosure of documents

 - Both parties must disclose to the other party copies of any documents which are in their possession or control and which are relevant to the issues in dispute.
-This means that they have to make a reasonable search for relevant documents.
+This means that they must make a reasonable search for relevant documents.

 - The time and resources put into a document search should be proportionate to the issues raised by the claim.
 Clearly documents should not be destroyed or withheld even if they do not support that party’s case.

 - ‘Privileged’ documents (including correspondence with solicitors for the purpose of taking legal advice about the case and genuine settlement negotiations with the other side) do not have to be disclosed.